TerryV8/click-count/README.md

 two clients concurrently access, Redis server will receive the updated value.
-- Multi-utility tool: Redis is a multi-utility tool and can be used in a number of use cases such as caching, messaging-queues (Redis natively supports Publish/Subscribe), any short-lived data in your
+- Multi-utility tool: Redis is a multi-utility tool and can be used in a number of use cases such as caching, messaging-queues (Redis natively supports Publish/Subscribe), any short-lived data in your application, such as web application sessions, web page hit counts, etc.

 # Source Control Management (With Git)